RadW2020/Huawei-HCNA-Cloud-Repo/Readme.md

 * The memory and network QoS mechanism are similar.

 **Architecture of NUMA Affinity-based Scheduling**
 * NUMA.
-Each physycal computer has multiple CPUs connected by a front side bus.
+Each physical computer has multiple CPUs connected by a front side bus.
 The CPUs and the corresponding memory modules constitute a NUMA system.
 * A CPU and its interconnected memory constitute a node.
 * RAM.
 Random Access Memory.
 * NUMA nodes are introduced in physical servers to improve memory access efficiency of CPUs.
-A CPU can achieve its maximun memory access efficieny when accesing memory within its own NUMA node.
+A CPU can achieve its maximum memory access efficiency when accessing memory within its own NUMA node.
 But, if any VM OS or applcation requires a second NUMA node, the overall performance will deteriorate.
 In this case, Guest NUMA, and enhanced NUMA feature, enables that the NUMA topology is transparently transmitted to the VM and enables VM to preferably use memory resources on one NUMA node, thereby improving memory performance.

 **GPU Hardware Virtualization**
 Technical Principle: